 - Structure: The proposal must be structured in a way that complies with legal standards and is carefully drafted to avoid any loopholes that might invalidate it.

-Responding to a Lowball Offer
+Responding to a Lowball Proposal for a Settlement Offer

 When a Proposal for Settlement is made, it is not uncommon for the offer to be far lower than what a party might consider fair.
 In such cases, the appropriate response is typically to reject the offer or simply let the 30-day period lapse.
 It is also an option to counter the offer with a new proposal.